 |Plum Juice||Plum Wine|

-Mead is made in two steps.
-First, create Honeywater by adding a bowl (250 mB) or bucket (1,000 mB) of Honey to a Barrel of Fresh Water.
-The volume of the Honey will be added to the volume of water, so there must be enough free space in the Container for the Honey to be added.
+Mead is made from Honey.
+There are two steps of making Mead.
+First, Honeywater must be created by adding a bucket (1000 mB) of Honey to a liquid container of Fresh Water.
+The volume of the Honey will be added to the volume of water, so there must be enough free space in the liquid container for the Honey to be added.
 This will immediately create the Honeywater.
+Next, add Yeast to the Honeywater to start the fermentation.
+As with other alcohols, fermentation takes 72 hours.

 |Food-Water Mixture||Grain Wine, Potato Wine|